BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 building and construction related expert designations, the Yoder, Kansas Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction claims investigation and expert services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
-Utilizing in house assets which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the construction experts group brings specialized experience and local capabilities to Yoder and the surrounding areas.
+With over 4500 construction claims related expert witness designations, the Yoder, Kansas Construction Expert Directory offers a wide range of trial support and construction consulting services to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides construction claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with regional assets which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings national experience and local capabilities to Yoder and the surrounding areas.

 Construction Expert Witness News & Info